Tech Blog

 Roughly 1 out of every 10,000 new database connections would hit the timeout.
 The rest succeeded.

-That made it easy to chase the wrong thing.
+That made it easy to chase the wrong layer.
 A service can pass health checks while still losing a tiny fraction of new TCP connections.
 A network can move large volumes of traffic while one exact flow fails.
 A database endpoint can accept thousands of connections while a small number of new handshakes never complete.

 The most useful capture was intentionally narrow.
 We did not need full MySQL payloads, and capturing them would have created unnecessary volume and sensitivity.

-We captured the TCP handshake.
+The capture focused on the TCP handshake.

 On an affected application server, a failed connection looked like this: